How to Install Opera Browser on Fedora 40 or 39

 DNF Method to Update Opera Browser

 To keep Opera Browser up-to-date on Fedora Linux, utilize the DNF package manager.
-This method refreshes your entire system, including Opera Browser if it was installed via DNF.
+This method refreshes your entire system, including Opera Browser, if installed via DNF.
 Execute the following command:

 sudo dnf upgrade --refresh